XPL: ANALYZER

 The XCOM compiler has a hand-written lexical scanner and a mechanically-generated parser.
 The syntax of the compiler's input language (in this case, XPL) is described by a simplified BNF grammar.
 XPL's grammar analyzer tool ANALYZER or XA turns this into a set of large data tables describing all legal combinations of the syntax rules and how to discern them.
 This table generation step is re-done only when the language is changed.
 When the compiler runs, those data tables are used by a small, language-independent parsing algorithm to parse and respond to the input language.
 This style of table-driven parser is generally easier to write than an entirely hand-written recursive descent parser.
 XCOM uses a bottom-up parsing method, in which the compiler can delay its decision about which syntax rule it has encountered until it has seen the rightmost end of that phrase.
 This handles a wider range of programming languages than top-down methods, in which the compiler must guess or commit to a specific syntax rule early, when it has only seen the left end of a phrase.

 Runtime

 XPL includes a minimal runtime support library for allocating and garbage-collecting XPL string values.
-The source code for this library must be included into most every program written in XPL.
+The source code for this library must be included into almost every program written in XPL.